sebastiengiordano/OC__DA_Python_P4/README.md

 <br>

 ### Folder controllers
-In the folder controllers, you retreive all the controllers which aim to manage the application.
+In the folder controllers, you retrieve all the controllers which aim to manage the application.

 <br>

 ### Folder models
 In the folder models, you have the subfolder "database" where the players and tournaments are saved.
-There is also all objets link to tournamanent, player and menu which  aloow to manage them.
+There is also all objects link to tournament, player and menu which  allow to manage them.

 <br>

 ### Folder tools
-In the folder tools, where is some boilerplate functions for this project.
+In the folder tools, there is some boilerplate functions for this project.

 <br>

 ### Folder views
-In the folder views, you retreive the human machin interface.
+In the folder views, you retrieve the human machine interface.

 <br>